google/ads-api-report-fetcher/README.md

 This will create a column named either `root_account_id` since the specified level is 0.

 Please note that all values passed through CLI arguments are strings.
-But there's a special case - it a value contains "," then it's treated as an array - see the following example.
+But there's a special case - a value containing "," then it's treated as an array - see the following example.

 Template are great when you need to create multiple column based on condition: